GerritCodeReview/plugins_webhooks/src/main/resources/Documentation/config.md

   types can be specified, listing event types which should be posted.
   When no event type is configured, all events will be posted.

+remote.NAME.type
+: Type of webhook.
+Currently there is only one webhook-type implementation - Gerrit.
+  When not specified, the default value is `gerrit`.

 File 'gerrit.config'
 --------------------